Housing Modern India

 Abigail McGowan

 Abigail McGowan is professor of history at the University of Vermont.
-She is author of Crafting the Nation in Colonial India and coeditor of Towards a History of Consumption in South Asia.
+She is the author of Crafting the Nation in Colonial India and coeditor of Towards a History of Consumption in South Asia.

 learn more